MadL1me/aspnext/README.md

 * Only most useful techs and concepts are used: [ASP.NET 6](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-6.0), [Docker](https://www.docker.com/), [Traefik](https://doc.traefik.io/traefik/), etc.

 * ***Use already configured Docker-compose, ASP.NET and other tools.
 Stop doing config-fucking.
-Start wrtiing code in one click***
+Start writing code in one click***

 ## Where to start